Ashy-Dankestsin/ashyverse/en/pages/Noria.md

->*I want to see it all for myself!
-Together with my friends, I wanna take in everything from this world my mentor cherished!*
+>*I want to see it for myself!
+Everything my mentor wrote in this journal, it's all there, right?
+With my friends...
+I'm going to see the world she saw, the world she cherished!*

 ___